What Can a Recovery Coach Do for You?

 A Recovery Coach’s Role

-A recovery coach may be that defining factor that helps someone past that first year with success.
+A recovery coach may be that defining factor that helps someone navigate that critical first year successfully.